 English and Media Studies

-Welcome to the English Faculty, which is one of the largest in the school, with 20 specialist English teachers, some of whom also offer Media Studies.
-We have a Head of Faculty (who is the Head of English and responsible for Key Stage 5 English), a Head of Media Studies, and Heads of both Key Stage 3 and Key Stage 4 in English.
+Welcome to the English Faculty, which is one of the largest in the school, with over 20 specialist English teachers, some of whom also offer Media Studies.
+We have a Head of Faculty (who is the Head of English and responsible for Key Stage 5 English), a Head of Media Studies, and Heads of both Foundation and Key Stage 4 in English.

-All pupils at Maiden Erlegh follow the English National Curriculum at Key Stage 3 in Years 7 and 8; we treat Year 9 as a preparatory year for KS4.
-When they reach Year 10, they move onto the GCSE course with Edexcel (although the current Year 11 are following the OCR specification): all students will take both English Language and English Literature.
-Some pupils sit the IGCSE English Language examination with the Cambridge Board.
-Last year saw a record pass rate at grade C and above in English Language of 90.3%.
-We strive to offer pupils a range of literary texts that will engage and inspire them.
+All students at Maiden Erlegh follow the English National Curriculum in Years 7 and 8; we treat Year 9 as a preparatory year for KS4.
+When they reach Year 10, students move onto the GCSE course with Edexcel (although the current Year 11 are following the OCR specification): all students will take both English Language and English Literature.
+This year some students will sit the IGCSE English Language examination with the Cambridge Board.
+Last year saw a pass rate at grade C and above in English Language of 86%.
+We strive to offer students a range of literary texts that will engage and inspire them.
 In the Sixth Form, two A Level subjects are offered: English Language and English Literature.
 Student numbers are very healthy; typically, nearly 100 Year 12 students embark on an AS English course with us.
-Most of them find the courses we offer – both with AQA – challenging and enjoyable, and each year some students are motivated to continue their study of English at university.
+Most of them find the courses we offer challenging and enjoyable, and each year some students are motivated to continue their study of English at university.